jhyin-optim/JFM/README.md

 # JFM
-This is a demo of DFPM for solving the nearest doubly stochastic matrix problem
+This is a demo of a Jacobian-free method for solving the nearest doubly stochastic matrix problem

 \begin{align}\label{1.1}